chef/automate/components/automate-chef-io/content/docs/teams.md

 This guide will show you how to manage Chef Automate teams.
 Import existing teams into Chef Automate with [Microsoft AD (LDAP)]({{< ref "configuration.md#microsoft-active-directory" >}}), [generic LDAP]({{< ref "configuration.md#ldap" >}}) or [SAML]({{< ref "configuration.md#saml" >}}).

-You can create local Chef Automate teams that are independent of LDAP or SAML.Teams can be used for policy-based [authorization]({{< ref "authorization-overview.md" >}}).
+You can create local Chef Automate teams that are independent of LDAP or SAML.Teams can be used for policy-based authorization, see [IAM v1 overview]({{< ref "iam-v1-overview.md" >}}).

 ## Prerequisites